singlestore-labs/singlestoredb-dev-image/README.md

 ## How to run the Docker image?

-This image allows you to run up to 4 nodes up with 32 GBs of RAM for free on each.
+This Docker image allows up to 4 leaf nodes to be run on a machine (host) that has up to 32 cores and up to 128GB of RAM without the need for a license.

+When running a Docker container, either with or without a [free edition license](https://www.singlestore.com/self-managed-standard/), on a machine with:

+* More than 32 cores, include the `--cpus=32` option.
+* More than 128GB of RAM, include the `--memory=128` option.

+Refer to [What are license units and how do they apply to my cluster?](https://docs.singlestore.com/db/latest/introduction/faqs/general/#what-are-license-units-and-how-do-they-apply-to-my-cluster) for more information on license units and how they are calculated.
-> **Note**
+> **Note:**
-> We recommend using an explicit image version tag whenever possible.
-You can find a [list of image tags here][versions] and inspect [the changelog here][changelog].
+> We recommend using an explicit image version tag whenever possible from the [list of image tags][versions] and/or [the changelog][changelog].
->
-> To use the free edition license on a machine with more than 32 cores, include the `--cpus=32` option when running the Docker container.

 ### How to run the Docker image on **Linux** or **Apple Intel**?